 The bad guy, in this film, was Christopher Walken playing an industrialist, Max Zorin who aims to destroy Silicon Valley with the always formidable Grace Jones as his accomplice.
 This of course with Walken at his best and hamming it up big time.
 Zorin hopes to create a worldwide microchip monopoly.

 Tanya Roberts believed this role as a Bond girl would be her break into movies, saying:

 When you’re young and pretty you don’t get On Golden Pond (1981).
 But if you keep working, good things can happen.
 Kim Basinger got The Natural (1984) after making a James Bond movie.
 The same kind of thing could happen to me…

 Producer Albert R. Broccoli cast her in the role after he saw her as Kiri in The Beastmaster (1982).
 The director, John Glen believed she was the most beautiful of the Bond girls he directed, but despite both these accolades, Roberts won a Razzie nomination for her acting as Worst Actress, but she lost.
 Some of their on-screen moments were apparently ad-libbed by Moore, but she showed a flair for comedy in some of the script.

 James Bond: Hello.
 I thought you might like to join the party.
 By the way, the name is James St. John Smythe.
 I’m English.

 Stacey Sutton: I never would have guessed.

-She left this series for a while to care for her terminally ill husband, then she returned later for a recurring role in this show.
+She left this series for a while to care for her terminally ill husband, and she returned later for a recurring role in this show.
 Here she got a 10 out of 10, for her supporting role to Tommy Chong as her on-screen husband (later ex-husband), Kitty’s BFF and Donna’s hot mum.
-As we now remember Tanya as she like her character, Julie Rogers was plucked from a promising model career to go onto roles as Charlie’s Angel, Bond Girl and Midge.
+As we now remember Tanya as she was just like her character, Julie Rogers was plucked from a promising model career to go onto roles as Charlie’s Angel, Bond Girl and Midge.